 Graduate Tuition Return Incentive Program (GTRIP)

-(b) all competitive renewals submitted on or after October 1, 2025.
+For all new proposals and competitive renewals submitted on or after October 1, 2025:

 GTRIP Procedures GTRIP FAQ